 - Prevent you from using existing credit accounts

 The ability to instantly place a Credit Lock on your TransUnion credit report through Credit Karma is currently being rolled out to only some of our members.
-If your friend can see it but you don’t, click here to add yourself to the waitlist!
+We hope to roll it out to additional members soon.
+Check back to see if you can enroll.

 To lock your credit reports directly with the 3 major consumer credit bureaus, you can contact the bureaus: